The apostle Paul used the term ‘renewing of you mind’ in his letter to believers in Rome.

-I’m going to go out on a limb here, and say there’s a good chance that you thought of renewing your mind (as expressed by Paul in Romans 12:2) as the process of eliminating from your mind those long-standing attitudes and beliefs, what I’m calling pillars.
+I’m going to go out on a limb here, and say there’s a good chance that you thought of renewing your mind as the process of clearing your mind of those long-standing attitudes and beliefs, what I called pillars in the previous article, Roadblock To Understanding.
 You might have also thought that your mind, if you are born again, was not regenerated when you were saved … that only your heart, and not your soul, were renewed.
 Given those conditions, it can easily be concluded that your mind was in need of regeneration after you were born again.
 Since I’m already out pretty far on the proverbial limb, I might as well admit to having another view of that doctrine.
 Here’s what I believe.

-- Your entire spiritual being, spirit and soul, were regenerated when you were born again.
+2. Your entire spiritual being, spirit and soul, were regenerated when you were born again.
+Regeneration of your spiritual makeup is exactly what being born again means … it is a spiritual rebirth.

 So, you ask, “If my spiritual being is completely saved, and my mind is included, why are the old pillars of fleshly, worldly attitudes and beliefs firmly entrenched in my mind?”
 The answer: You allowed them back into your mind … in some cases, you actually invited them … and it all happened without you even being aware.

-Your flesh is devious and persistent.
+Your flesh (also referred to as your body) is devious and persistent.
 It wants, no it demands, to be fed.
-Its food consists of things like anger, greed, manipulation and lusting of every kind … everything that is contrary to God’s ways.
-These ways are called the passions and desires of the flesh, and they are as familiar to you as your life … and not only you, but to all of us who have been saved … these attitudes and beliefs once formed the basis for the way we all once lived our lives.
-In fact, the mind of a newly saved person is so conditioned to yielding to the demands of the flesh, it can easily be fooled into doing so.
-And here’s the kicker … the fleshly actions you commit are so familiar to you … you are so used to doing them … they aren’t even cause for alarm.
+Its spiritual food consists of things like anger, greed, manipulation and lusting of every kind … everything that is contrary to God’s ways.
+These ways are called the passions and desires of the flesh, and they are as familiar to you as your life … and not only you, but to all of us who have been saved.
+And the attitudes and beliefs of your flesh once formed the basis for the way you lived your life.
+In fact, the mind of a newly saved person, though it has been changed, remains conditioned to yielding to the demands of the flesh, and it can easily be fooled into doing so.
+And here’s the kicker … the fleshly actions you commit are so familiar to you because you are so used to doing them that when you do it isn’t even cause for alarm.

 Do Not Love the World